In this post, the Matrix Science Team show you how to answer "Explain" Physics questions.

 The 6 most common mistakes HSC Physics students make in exams article lists several additional common mistakes that are frequently made in exams, such as insufficient workings for calculations and mistakes made when drawing a line of best fit.

 ‘Explain’ is an extremely common key verb used for 2-3 mark exam questions.
-The Board of Studies Glossary of Key Words defines ‘Explain’ as “relate cause and effect; make the relationships between things evident; provide why and/or how.”
+The NESA Glossary of Key Words defines ‘Explain’ as “relate cause and effect; make the relationships between things evident; provide why and/or how.”

 Many of the questions in Physics are about explaining the physical link between cause and effect.
 Let’s look at ‘explain’ questions from 2014 HSC Physics Exam Paper:

 ‘Explain’ questions tend to have the following structure: